sworupkhadka/Python/readme.md

 - Use list comprehension for the phonetic list
 - **Concepts:** Dictionaries, list comprehension, strings, input

 ---

+#  Tinkter/GUI  Projects

+---
+### 🔹  Miles To Kilometer converter (Day 27)
+- Creates main application window with title, size, and padding using Tkinter
+- Sets up input field and labels for miles input, conversion text, and kilometer output
+- Implements conversion function that calculates kilometers from miles using 1.609 conversion factor
+- Adds calculate button that triggers the conversion and updates the result label when clicked

+---

 ##  Features Across Projects
 - Strong emphasis on **Python fundamentals** (loops, conditionals, functions)